Keith Boanas: Playing career

-Boanas has played and coached on the semi-professional circuit, Boanas made three substitute appearances for Tooting & Mitcham United after being appointed manager in 1998–99.
+Boanas has played and coached on the semi-professional circuit.
+Boanas made three substitute appearances for Tooting & Mitcham United after being appointed manager in 1998–99.

 Coaching career

-Boanas is currently the president of Surrey Coaches Association UK, replacing the late Sir Bobby Robson.
+Early career

 Prior to taking the Tooting & Mitcham United head coach position in 1998, he had become The County Coach in England's Surrey County Football Association.
 He also served as director of Margate FC's centre of excellence.